ChronoSheets/ChronoSheets-Angular-Client/README.md

 ### Building

-To build an compile the typescript sources to javascript use:
+To install the required dependencies and to build the typescript sources run:
 ```
 npm install
 npm run build